iNamek/iNamek/README.md

   - **Clinical digitalisation at the Karolinska University hospital**
     - Supporting the broad implementation of **digital and hybrid (clinical) tools and workflows** within the organization.
-    - Supporting the development, implementation and evaluation of digital assessments, interventions and workflows to (potentially) deliver value for clinicians and patients working at Theme Women's Health and Allied Health Professionals.
+    - Supporting the development, implementation and evaluation of digital assessments, interventions and workflows to (potentially) deliver value for clinicians and patients at Theme Women's Health and Allied Health Professionals.

   - **Research**
     - Acceptance and Commitment Therapy (ACT) for longstanding pain and other conditions.